-This webinar will highlight the vital role SLPs play in improving outcomes for African Americans with aphasia who are recovering from stroke.
-The webinar will explore how using the World Health Organization’s International Classification of Functioning, Disability and Health (WHO ICF) framework and the concept of health-related quality of life (HRQL) to determine intervention targets can improve outcomes.
-The speaker will also discuss how SLPs can address health disparities, including in health literacy, that affect African American stroke survivors with and without aphasia.
+This webinar highlights the vital role SLPs play in improving outcomes for African Americans with aphasia who are recovering from stroke.
+The webinar explores how using the World Health Organization’s International Classification of Functioning, Disability and Health (WHO ICF) framework and the concept of health-related quality of life (HRQL) to determine intervention targets can improve outcomes.
+The speaker also discusses how SLPs can address health disparities, including in health literacy, that affect African American stroke survivors with and without aphasia.

 This webinar is part of the SIGnature Series, a collection of webinars developed by volunteers from ASHA’s Special Interest Groups, who share practical, evidence-based suggestions and solutions based on their in-depth knowledge, clinical experiences, and passion for their specialty areas.
 This webinar was developed by SIG 2: Neurogenic Communication Disorders.

 - Explain impairment-level components of the WHO ICF and the relationship between environmental and personal factors